-We have discussed many do’s and don’ts associated with getting a divorce in Texas the past few days.
-These tips have covered some of the more common problems and worries that are divorcing persons go through in connection with their case.
+We have discussed many do’s and don’ts associated with getting a divorce in Texas over the past few days.
+These tips have covered some of the more common problems and worries that divorcing persons go through in connection with their case.
 Today I would like to cover additional tips regarding a subject that typically does not get much attention in contact with a divorce: insurance.
 While the issue of insurance may be bland and unexciting, the impact of making mistakes in connection with insurance and divorce can be profound.

-A long way before your divorce is over with, and you should start to consider what changes need to be made (if any) to your insurance situation.
+A long way before your divorce is over, you should start to consider what changes need to be made (if any) to your insurance situation.
 You may need to purchase insurance policies, or you may need to change beneficiaries listed on another.
 Whatever the changes, additions, subtractions, or purchases that you need to make, the most critical piece of advice that I can give you is to start thinking about this subject early on.

 Beneficiaries under health and life insurance will likely need to be revised in the wake of your divorce.
 If your spouse is listed as a beneficiary, you will probably not want them to remain as such after you are no longer married.
 It would be a shame to go through all the difficulties of divorce only to have your ex-spouse reap the rewards of an insurance policy when that was not your intent.
 It would help if you were intentional about your decisions when it comes to insurance.